microsoft/ML-For-Beginners/6-NLP/5-Hotel-Reviews-2/README.md

+# Sentiment analysis with hotel reviews

+Now that you have a explored the dataset in detail, it's time to filter the columns and then use NLP techniques on the dataset to gain new insights about the hotels.
 ## [Pre-lecture quiz](https://jolly-sea-0a877260f.azurestaticapps.net/quiz/39/)

 ### Filtering & Sentiment Analysis Operations

-Now that you have a explored the dataset in detail, it's time to filter the columns and then use NLP techniques on the dataset to gain new insights about the hotels.

 As you've probably noticed, the dataset has a few issues.
 Some columns are filled with useless information, others seem incorrect.
 If they are correct, it's unclear how they were calculated, and answers cannot be independently verified by your own calculations.

+## Exercise: a bit more data processing

-Next, you will add columns that will be useful later, change the values in other columns, and drop certain columns completely.
+Clean the data just a bit more.
+Add columns that will be useful later, change the values in other columns, and drop certain columns completely.

-Follow these steps in order:

-1. `Hotel_Name`, `Hotel_Address`, `lat` (latitude), `lng` (longitude)
+1. Initial column processing

    1. Drop `lat` and `lng`

    2. Replace `Hotel_Address` values with the following values (if the address contains the same of the city and the country, change it to just the city and the country).

       These are the only cities and countries in the dataset: